-Of all the food and recipes I have photographed, this shoot has to have been the most fun and pleasantly pleasing to the eye.
+Of all the food and recipes I have photographed, this ‘shoot‘ has to have been the most fun and pleasantly pleasing to the eye.
 The lighting was just incredible that day or maybe it was the lighting at that time of the day.
 The colors of the vegetables and tomato sauce came out so vibrant.
 The photos, I believe, tell a story of how you take something simple, made with care and love and it becomes SO MUCH MORE THAN FOOD.
-It’s can be a meal enjoyed with my special guy over a beer and club soda, a Happy Hour with friends before heading over to the golf tournament for one of the two concerts, Friday, Northville Folk followed by Don Felder, and then Saturday, Miranda Lambert.
+It’s can be a meal enjoyed with my special guy over a beer and club soda or a Happy Hour with friends before heading out for fun evening.

 RECIPE